Join security policies are based on industry best practices.

 What information does Join collect?

-The Join web application collects project information and some information about users that log into the application.
-The Join Privacy Policy explains in detail the information that is collected and how it is used.
+The Join web application collects project information and some information about users who log into the application.
+The Join Privacy Policy explains in detail the collected information and how it is used.

 What is Join’s policy on cyber incident awareness?